Dear authors!

 5) with a text originality of less than 75% (based on an analysis of the Anti-Plagiarism system)

 Reviewing articles is the responsibility of the editorial board of the journal.
 This means that the author of the article should not send any reviews, they will not be considered in any case.
-When reviewing, the principle of incognito ("double blind") is strictly observed: The reviewer does not know the author's name and position – the author does not know the names and positions of the reviewers.
-The reviews of the editorial board members and the experts involved are not sent to the author, and the editorial staff does not enter into a discussion of the advantages and disadvantages of the article with the author.
+When reviewing, the principle of "double–blind reviewing" is strictly observed: the reviewer does not know the name and position of the author - the author does not know the names and positions of the reviewers.
+The reviews of the editorial board members and the experts involved can be sent to the author upon request, the editorial staff does not enter into a discussion of the advantages and disadvantages of the article with the author.

 In normal cases, a three-month period is allocated for review; then the editorial board decides whether to accept the article for publication (with or without revision) or reject it.
 The editor-in-chief informs the author about the editorial board's decision and sends him an editorial opinion on the article by e-mail.